OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/SteeringCommittee/ProgressReports/Simula.md

 ---
 ## Main upcoming tasks and deliverables (1/2)

-Notes from Min RK on other WP4 deliverables:
+Notes on other WP4 deliverables:

 -    Due month 6: